 Hawkeye Community College offers students a 3 month, fast track program that results in a Certificate in Pharmacy Technician Studies.
 Open to both new high school graduates and older adults, the program is designed to give a basic overview of the responsibilities and duties a pharmacy technician must undertake.

 In addition, students are prepared to take the PTCE certification exam right after graduation so that they can register with the state and (hopefully) begin working right away.

 Classes are offered online, and can be completed at home.
 Students must, however, be available several evenings a week to participate in live Zoom based lectures and discussions.
 They must also complete a 40-hour externship with a local employer – as arranged by the school – in order to meet the practical education guidelines set out by the PTCB.

 To be admitted to the program, students must meet all the Iowa Board of Pharmacy’s registration requirements.
-As this is not a credit granting program, traditional financial aid is not available.
+As this is not a credit-granting program, traditional financial aid is not available.
 The school also does not offer financing, but students may be able to obtain a private loan from a lender like Sallie Mae.
-In addition, some adult individuals may be eligible for a state Workforce Grant to offset the majority of their costs.
+In addition, some adult individuals may be eligible for a state Workforce Grant to offset most of their costs.